napoleon101392/2025/README.md

 You can specify the year and music URL using query parameters:

 - `year`: The year to count down to (default is the next year).
-- `music`: The URL of the Spotify playlist or track to play.
+- `music`: The embed src URL of the Spotify playlist or track to play.

 Example:
 `